-In 150 BCE due to the worldliness of Jerusalem, its temple and Roman rule a Jewish sect, known as the Essenes left their city community moved into the desert.
+In 150 BCE due to the worldliness of Jerusalem, its temple and Roman rule, a Jewish sect known as the Essenes left their city community and moved into the desert.
 The word Essene literally means doctor and many dedicated souls gathered in the desert near Qumran in protest.
-Before the Romans destroyed their community in 70 AD, the Essene’s had already preserved their teachings in numerous Qumran caves.
+Before the Romans destroyed their community in 70 AD, the Essene’s had already preserved their teachings in numerous Qumran caves, pictured above.
 The Essenes not only created the Dead Sea Scrolls but also described relationship mirrors, which describe seven important spiritual challenges everyone faces on earth.

 The Seven Mirrors of Relationship provide a wonderful psychological and spiritual roadmap to consciousness.
 We incarnated to express our divinity in human form and mastering these mirrors is how it is done.
 Ordered sequentially, they describe most important mirror first and finish with the subtlest.
 “We create our own reality” is a popular belief these days.
 This article explores the “devils in the details” and what we must do to master them.